quirxi/tempControl/README.md

 # **Temperature Control**

-A basic temperature control example that uses to read in a temperature via a K-Type thermocouple sensor (TODO).
+A basic temperature control example that uses to read in a temperature via a K-Type thermocouple sensor.
-The volt output of the sensor is processed by an MAX31855 board (TODO) and read out by an Arduino Nano (TODO).
+The volt output of the sensor is processed by an MAX31855 board and read out by an Arduino Nano.
-The so gained temperature value is given out through the serial console of the Arduino Nano.
+The so gained temperature value is given out to the serial console of the Arduino Nano.
+On an output pin of the arduino nano a Solid State Relay (SSR) is connected.
-On the output side a mosfet/relay is connected to the arduino board on the PWM pins, thus controlling a connected heater till a given target temperature is reached.
+A PID controller is switching the SSR till the given target temperature is reached.

 ## Instructions